-A noise report determines (attached as Technical Report 4) that noise will not exceed 37dBA L{10} at the most exposed notional boundary on Riverview Road and 34dBA L{10} on Hillside Heights Road.
+A noise report has been commissioned (attached as Technical Report 4) and this has concluded that noise will not exceed 37dBA L{10} at the most exposed notional boundary on Riverview Road and 34dBA L{10} on Hillside Heights Road.
 This is below the existing measured background (LA{95}) noise environment for the proposed hours of work and below the permitted activity standards specified above.
 There will not be any adverse noise effects for residents around the site.